Shinjan-saha/EC593-Digital-Signal-Proccessing-Lab/EXP7/Overlap-Add/README.md

 Enter the Sequence h(n)=
 [1 1 1]
 ```
-## Output Command in Command Window(Don,t Copy Paste it in the Coammnd Window)
+## Output  in Command Window(Don,t Copy Paste it in the Command Window)

 ```bash
 The output sequence y(n) =